Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Introduction

-To this end, we present Ring-a-Pose (Fig.~\ref{fig: teaser}), a single untethered ring that tracks full hand poses continuously.
-We are the first to explore embedding active acoustic sensing on a ring as a "SONAR" for continuous hand pose tracking.
+To this end, we present~\theDevice{} (Fig.~\ref{fig: teaser}), a single untethered ring that tracks full hand poses continuously using active acoustic sensing.
 It only requires a microphone and a speaker embedded into the ring, which already (partially) exist in commodity smart rings (\textit{e.g.},~\cite{OuraRing}).
-The speaker emits inaudible frequency-modulated continuous waves (FMCW) around the finger, which are reflected by the palm and fingers with unique patterns.
-The microphone on the same ring receives the reflected sound waves and transmits the signals to a nearby computing device (e.g., smartphones or computers) for processing using a Bluetooth Low Energy (BLE) module.
-Then, a lightweight customized data processing and deep-learning pipeline (as shown in Fig.~\ref{fig: teaser}) processes the acoustic data to estimate the relative (to the wrist) positions of 20 finger joints in 3D or recognize the micro finger gestures. ~\theDevice{} is low-cost ($\sim$US\$30) with a low profile, comparable with that of commercial smart rings~\cite{OuraRing}.
+Facing inside the palm, the speaker emits inaudible frequency-modulated continuous waves (FMCW) around the fingers, which are reflected by the palm and fingers with unique patterns and received by the co-located microphone.
+Using the correlation-based frequency modulated continuous wave method (C-FMCW)~\cite{C-FMCW}, we obtain the reflection strengths at different echo path lengths from the ring.
+In addition to capturing the movement of the instrumented finger like IMUs, our ring sensor also captures the movements of other fingers as their movements alter the reflection even when not directly instrumented. ~\theDevice{} is low-cost ($\sim$US\$30) with a low profile.
 Furthermore, the battery consumption is relatively low power (148.0 mW) with the possibility of further optimization.